Answering a crucial question: What is SD-WAN?

 Choosing the right SD-WAN partner for your business needs

-Identifying the right partner for your managed software-defined wide area network solution is crucial for organizations looking to build a network architecture that can support high-level business imperatives.
+Identifying the right partner for your managed software-defined wide area network solution is crucial for organizations looking to build a network architecture supporting high-level business imperatives.
 Providers should have expertise in smoothly transforming a legacy MPLS network into a cloud-powered hybrid or SD-WAN architecture, regardless of industry.

 A provider must also work with a client’s IT team to: